 The RMS Titanic was an ocean liner that sank in 1912 after hitting an iceberg on its maiden voyage across the Atlantic Ocean.

-Although many people consider the Titanic to be a cruise ship, the Titanic is actually an ocean liner.
+Although many people consider the Titanic a cruise ship, it is actually an ocean liner.

 It’s an important distinction.